Chart Color Schemes

 Huntingdale - Southern River has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 37 projects likely to affect this region.
-Notable ones include Sutherlands Park Leisure, Aquatic and Sports Hub (SPLASH), Parkside Estate, Southern River Business Park, and the Sutherland Park Master Plan.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 33 projects likely to affect the region.
+Notable ones include Sutherlands Park Leisure, Aquatic and Sports Hub (SPLASH), Parkside Estate, Sutherlands Park Master Plan, and Southern River Business Park.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.